zachmja/obsidian-dayone-importer/README.md

 npm run install-plugin
 ```

-The script will ask for your Obsidian vault's plugin directory (e.g., `/Users/you/Vault/.obsidian/plugins/platano-importer`) and copy the necessary files for you.
+The script will ask for your Obsidian vault's plugin directory (e.g., `/Users/you/Vault/.obsidian/plugins/nopalito-importer`) and copy the necessary files for you.

 ### Manual Install

 1. Download the latest release.
-2. Create a folder named `platano-importer` in your vault's `.obsidian/plugins/` directory.
+2. Create a folder named `nopalito-importer` in your vault's `.obsidian/plugins/` directory.
 3. Copy `main.js` and `manifest.json` into that folder.
 4. Reload Obsidian.
-5. Enable "Platano Importer" in Settings → Community Plugins.
+5. Enable "Nopalito Importer" in Settings → Community Plugins.

 ## Usage